Use summary indexing for increased reporting efficiency

-You could run this report on your primary data volume, but its runtime would be quite long, because Splunk Enterprise has to sort through a huge number of events that are totally unrelated to web traffic in order to extract the desired data.
+You could run this report on your primary data volume, but its runtime would be quite long, because Splunk software has to sort through a huge number of events that are totally unrelated to web traffic in order to extract the desired data.
 But that's not all--the fact that the report is included in a popular dashboard means it'll be run frequently, and this could significantly extend its average runtime, leading to a lot of frustrated users.

 But if you use summary indexing, you can set up a saved search that collects website page view and visitor information into a designated summary index on a weekly, daily, or even hourly basis.
 You'll then run your month-end report on this smaller summary index, and the report should complete far faster than it would otherwise because it is searching on a smaller and better-focused dataset.

 Example #2 - Building rolling reports: Say you want to run a report that shows a running count of an aggregated statistic over a long period of time--a running count of downloads of a file from a Web site you manage, for example.

 First, schedule a saved search to return the total number of downloads over a specified slice of time.
 Then, use summary indexing to save the results of that search into a summary index.
 You can then run a report any time you want on the data in the summary index to obtain the latest count of the total number of downloads.

 For another view, you can watch this Splunk developer video about the theory and practice of summary indexing.

 If you are new to summary indexing, use the summary indexing reporting commands (